SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-devops.md

 > Learn more about the [Office 365 CLI](https://pnp.github.io/office365-cli/)

 ### Connecting to the App Catalog
 Before using the App Catalog in you deployment environment, you first need to authenticate against the App Catalog of your tenant.
-To do so, add a `Command Line` task and paste in the following command into the `script` field `o365 spo connect https://$(tenant).sharepoint.com/$(catalogsite) --authType password --userName $(username) --password $(password)
+To do so, add a `Command Line` task and paste in the following command into the `script` field `o365 spo login https://$(tenant).sharepoint.com/$(catalogsite) --authType password --userName $(username) --password $(password)
 `
 ![connecting to the app catalog](../../images/azure-devops-spfx-15.png)